 They are great for almost any meal in the day, from breakfast, lunch, snack , dinner and even midnight snack.
 Best part of it, banana bread belongs to the family of “quick bread”, this means everything is done manually, no mixer needed.
 Less clean up and ready in less than 1 hour.
 Freshly baked and warm from the oven, how could you not like that for breakfast?
 You can even make it ahead of time, at night so that you’ll wake up with the comfort of knowing breakfast is ready.
 I love that kind of feeling, made me look forward to wake up in the morning.
 Let’s get started!

-- 2 tbsp (28 grams) salted butter, melted and cooled
+- 2 tablespoon (28 grams) salted Butter, melted and cooled

 Big Batch Note: For big batch of 12 muffins, double all the ingredients except for bananas.
 Use only 3 large bananas.

 - Preheat oven to 350 degrees F (180 degrees C) and place the oven rack in the middle of the oven.
 Either line 6/12 muffin cups with paper liners, or you can butter or spray them with a non stick vegetable spray.

 - Dry Ingredients: In a large bowl combine the flour, sugars, baking powder, baking soda, salt, and white chocolate chips.